 In 2018-19 the EducateZilla program benefited a total of 32 rural government schools in Kanakapura and Sira Taluks and a few schools run by partner NGOs.
 Children from 5th-7th enjoyed the curricular content while all the children from 3rd through 8th benefited from the scholastic games.
 Some of the highlights of the program from 2018-19 are:

-Given these very encouraging results, Suvidya Foundation plans to extend the program to more schools in the future.
+Encouraged by the positive outcome of the EducateZilla program so far, Suvidya Foundation plans to extend the program to more schools in the future.
 It plans to enable at least two new NGOs per year in Karnataka to use this technology and content to benefit children at schools in their region.
 Suvidya foundation also plans to add content for at least one more standard each year in Kannada medium for Karnataka state board syllabus.
 Further, Suvidya Foundation aims to partner with NGOs in other states to increase the reach of this technology to rural schools pan India.